 Hi!
 I’m a PhD candidate in programming languages and systems at Cornell University, advised by Andrew Myers.
 My work focuses on programming languages and abstractions for wide-area or large-scale distributed systems; really anything where the round-trip latency for communication is way too high.
 I’m working on programming replicated, distributed systems with Andrew Myers, and also working extensively with Ken Birman and the Derecho group.

-PhD candidate in Programming Languages and Systems, 2020
+PhD candidate in Programming Languages and Systems, expected 2020

 MS in Computer Science, 2017

 Gallifrey is a new programming language for distributed wide-area applications.
 Gallifrey programs share state via replication, granting fast access to data without introducing mandatory synchronization points, all while maintaining sequential consistency by default.
 Gallifrey aims to be easy-to-use, requiring a minimal annotation overhead atop an otherwise Java-like language.

 Distributed Languages frequently either fail to capture replication, or insist in high-latency lockstep state machine replication.
 Storage systems which avoid both pitfalls often do so by weakening consistency.
 We try to rein in weak consistency and capture replication and concurrency, all while constructively avoiding races and allowing safe, loosely-synchronized replication.

 Derecho is a new framework for building replicated, fault-tolerant distributed systems within a datacenter.
 It provides a best-in-class consistent multicast abstraction, and is easy to use via user-defined replicated objects and RPC.